 All runners and walkers will receive a free "dry fit" T-Shirt embossed with the race logo similar to the picture above.
 Be sure to indicate the size needed when registering.
 Dogs and strollers are allowed for the Walk, but only run-worthy strollers for the 5K.
 We have to keep in mind that a portion of the 5K involves two-way traffic.

-The race will begin in downtown West Dundee, travel west from Oregon Avenue and 1st Street, turn south on 2nd Street, through South End Park, cross the Fox River on a pedestrian bridge, continue south on the Fox River Trail, turn back north before Hickory Drive, and finish in East Dundee.
+The race begins in downtown West Dundee, travel west from Oregon Avenue and 1st Street, turn south on 2nd Street, through South End Park, cross the Fox River on a pedestrian bridge, continue south on the Fox River Trail, turn back north before Hickory Drive, and finish in East Dundee.
 The beginning of the course has a gradual incline, but most of the race is flat; the elevation climb is 54 feet.
+Here is a Google Map Pedometer link to the course: http://www.mappedometer.com/?maproute=688954

 Pre race day packet pick up will take place on Friday, September 13 from 3:00 PM until 6:00 PM at Emmett’s Brewing Company, 128 W. Main Street, West Dundee, IL.
 You can also pick up your packet on race morning starting at 6:30 AM.